balancer/docs-v3/docs/partner-onboarding/balancer-v2/v2-overview.md

 1. Choosing and launching your pool
 2. Providing initial liqudity
-3. Receive BAL rewards through Balancer's gauge system
+3. Onboard to Balancer's gauge system
 4. Voting Incentive Markets

 #### Choosing and Launching A Pool